krobelus/rate-experiments/README.md

 clause deletion information has been added, making the proof-checking time comparable to solving time [@Heule_2014] [@Wetzler_2014].
 While deletions were added as an optimization, they can also enable additional inferences due to RAT being non-monotonic [@philipp_rebola_unsatproofs].

-As in [@rebola2018two], we refer to *operational DRAT* as the flavor of DRAT where deletions of unit clauses are ignored, as opposed to *specified DRAT*.
+This means that ignoring deletions may prevent RAT inferences which is why a proof that is correct under specified DRAT can be incorrect under operational DRAT.

 \paragraph{LRAT Proofs} The runtime and memory usage of DRAT checkers can exceed the ones of the solver that produced the proof [@schur-5].
 The